Ooty Lake: History

-Ooty lake is an artificial lake constructed by John Sullivan, in 1824.
+Ooty Lake is an artificial lake constructed by John Sullivan in 1824.
 The water flowing down mountain streams in the Ooty valley was dammed to form the lake.
 The lake became empty on three occasions when it breached its bund.
-The lake was originally intended to be used for fishing with ferries being used to travel across the lake.
-It gradually shrunk from its original size giving place to the current bus stand race course, and the lake park.
-The Tamil Nadu Tourism Development Corporation on behalf of the Tourism Department took the possession of the lake in 1973, for providing boating facilities as a tourist attraction.
+Originally, the lake was intended to be used for fishing, with ferries being used to travel across the lake.
+It gradually shrunk from its original size, giving place to the current bus stand, race course and the lake park.
+The Tamil Nadu Tourism Development Corporation, on behalf of the Tourism Department, took possession of the lake in 1973 to provide boating facilities as a tourist attraction.

 Features

 The lake is surrounded by groves of Eucalyptus trees with a railway line running along one shore.
 During the summer season in May, boat races and boat pageantry are organised for two days.

 Boat house

-The boat house, which adjoins the lake was opened by the Tamil Nadu Tourism Development Corporation (TTDC).
+The boat house, which adjoins the lake, was opened by the Tamil Nadu Tourism Development Corporation (TTDC).
 Boating is the prime attraction at the lake.
-The boat house offers boating facilities with Paddle boats, Row boats, and Motor boats.
-It also features a garden, a mini train and an amusement park.
-The other notable features include a canteen run by the TTDC and pony rides in front of the boat house.
+The boat house offers boating facilities with paddle boats, row boats, and motorboats.
+It also features a garden, a mini-train, and an amusement park.
+Other notable features include a canteen run by the TTDC and pony rides in front of the boat house.